dagster-io/dagster/examples/docs_beta_snippets/docs_beta_snippets/guides/tutorials/etl_tutorial/README.md

 # Dagster ETL Tutorial

-This example is a tutorial designed for users who are new to Dagster and would like to see the core concepts in action.
-The project runs locally with dagster dev and utlizes duckdb for the database.
+This example is a tutorial designed for users new to Dagster who want to see the core concepts in action.
+The project runs locally with `dagster dev` and utilizes DuckDB for the database.

 The tutorial covers:
  - Assets